Continuous-time q-learning for mean-field control problems

 and

-Based on the offline q-learning Algorithm \ref{algo:offline episodic ml-method1}, we plot in Figure \ref{fig:algorithm1-conusmption} the numerical results on the convergence of parameters $\theta$ and $\psi$ for the value function and q function, and also summarize the learnt parameters for the optimal value function and the optimal essential q-function $q_e$ in Table \ref{table:parameters}.
+Based on the offline q-learning Algorithm \ref{algo:offline episodic ml-method1}, we plot in Figure \ref{fig:algorithm1-conusmption} the numerical results on the convergence of parameters $\theta$ and $\psi$ for the value function and q-function, and also summarize the learnt parameters for the optimal value function and the optimal essential q-function $q_e$ in Table \ref{table:parameters}.